 Lawrence Culp, Jr. ’85

-Mr. Culp is a member of the T. Rowe Price Board of Directors, chairs the Board of Governors and Visitors of his alma mater, Washington College, and is a member of the Wake Forest Board of Trustees.
-A member of Phi Beta Kappa, he received a B.A in Economics from Washington College and an MBA from Harvard Business School.
+Mr. Culp is a member of the T. Rowe Price Group Board of Directors, chairs the Board of Visitors and Governors of his alma mater, Washington College, and is a member of the Wake Forest Board of Trustees.
+Previously, Larry served on the board of GlaxoSmithKline and chaired the board of the Potomac School.